Back to Dealfront DigestSales

 So, there’s no shortage of information out there.
 The real challenge for B2B salespeople is to filter out the right information and spot a trigger event before your competitors beat you to it.
 In the past, this would have been a time-consuming task, making it almost not even worth the effort.

-Fortunately, now there’s an easier way: Sales intelligence software delivers trigger events right to your email inbox
+Fortunately, now there’s an easier way: Sales Intelligence software delivers trigger events right to your email inbox

 Sales triggers can be found in company reports, company websites, independent reviews and social media channels.
 But also legal documentation, terms and conditions, recruitment websites, company directories and registers.
 In short, so many places, and too many to work with manually.
 All the sales trigger information mentioned in this article so far is publically available.
 Your time should be spent interacting with prospects based on the information at your fingertips, not finding the information.